 Visit Germany’s Hip Capital: Berlin

 Germany’s capital city is actually further than the Czech capital, yet it is still just about doable as a day trip from Dresden.
 Plan your day wisely though as Berlin is huge and has so many things to do and see!
 If you want to see street art and relics of East Germany, spend your day doing that.
 Similarly, if you wish to learn more about the role Berlin played in WWII plan to do that on your day trip.
-I would argue that it is very hard to see Berlin in a day but if you are in Dresden and have just one day spare you can visit Berlin as a day trip.
+If this is your first-time visit to Berlin, you should stick to the city centre and you can see most of the main attractions there, but I would argue that it is very hard to see Berlin in a day.
+However, if you are in Dresden and have just one day spare you can visit Berlin as a day trip.
+I always think it is better to see somewhere for a day rather than never at all!

 Getting there: catch a fast train and it takes 1 hour and 45 minutes or the slower train takes 2 hours 50 minutes.